 We are conscious consumers who, like you, have embarked on a journey to question the meat we eat with our families.
 We have discovered that the meat sold in most grocery stores and butcher shops comes from a broken system that is damaging to farmers, animals, the environment, and the health of consumers.
 We understand that consumers want a change, and they are more than willing to spend a few extra few dollars for high quality, ethically raised meat.

 We've built NIKU to make this change convenient and straightforward for you.
 We simplify the process by hand-picking the best farms that raise animals the right way, so you can make sound purchases that are better for the environment, and for your family.
 Together with our partner farms, we're on a mission to provide everyone in our community with easy access to high quality, healthy and responsibly raised food.
+We ship meat directly from our partner farms straight to homes across Ontario.

 Jake has always had a passion for the outdoors.
 In 2017, he quit his full-time management consulting job, packed his bag and a tent, and departed on 1-year adventure with his wife to explore beautiful sights around the world.